Gary's wife was diagnosed with secondary breast cancer on Christmas Eve. He tells us how he and their sons supported each other when she died.

 She was only 38 years old, and we had two young boys aged 9 and 11.
 I think she knew what the diagnosis would be before we went into the room to meet the consultant.

 Steph was a nurse and was pretty pragmatic about her illness and asked very direct questions.
-On hearing her diagnosis she was quite forthright about the operation she wanted, discounting a lumpectomy and happy to follow the consultants advice to have a mastectomy.
+On hearing that she had secondary breast cancer she was quite forthright about the operation she wanted, discounting a lumpectomy and happy to follow the consultants advice to have a mastectomy.

 Steph had her mastectomy on her birthday on 8 January so it was a very difficult time for us all – we still managed to make Christmas special though.
 It's surprising what you can manage to do.